nmhaddad/fast-track/README.md

 ## Installation:

-Package is installable with Python 3.8+
+Package is installable with Python 3.8, 3.9, and 3.10

 1. `git clone <repo> && cd <repo>`
 1. `pip install .`